-Since I started my radiology residency in 1999 (only 19 years ago!), a whirlwind of changes has morphed the field of radiology into something very different from when I first started.
-It’s amazing how new modalities, technologies, and techniques creep up on us gradually replacing the old ways.
+Since I started my radiology residency in 1999 (only 23 years ago!), a whirlwind of changes has morphed the field of radiology into something very different from when I first started.
+It’s amazing how new modalities, technologies, and techniques creep up on us, gradually replacing the old ways.
 That got me thinking… Since everyone loves lists, what are the top 10 radiology anachronisms from 1999 that would be out of place today?
-Don’t worry… I’m not going to go back to the 1950s when pneumoencephalography reigned king because that was not my time.
-(And, most of yours as well!)
-Rather, let’s start with some of the significant changes for general radiologists from the more recent past (Hopefully after you were born!).
+Don’t worry… I’m not going back to the 1950s when pneumoencephalography reigned king because that was not my time.
+(And most of yours as well!)
+Instead, let’s start with some of the significant changes for general radiologists from the more recent past (Hopefully after you were born!).
 I think you might find this enlightening.
 Enjoy!

 Analog Films/Film Panels